brandonbloom/brandonbloom.github.io/source/_posts/2012-12-21-the-nodejs-repl-is-broken.md

 to iterative REPL development.
 If you've been following my blog, then this is where you'd expect me to praise Clojure.
 I'll save that for a future post in which I'll discuss what is really necessary for a successful REPL.
-And while Clojure's REPL is far better than any other I've ever used, it's got it's own shortcomings to discuss as well.
+And while Clojure's REPL is far better than any other I've ever used, it has its own shortcomings to discuss as well.